 The last four: ‘Atomised’, ‘Optimised’, ‘Activating’ and ‘Measurable’, are more on the execution of good content marketing.
 Communicators should pay particular attention there.

-Why not use it as a discussion piece as you move towards developing great content of your own?
+Use it as a discussion piece as you move towards developing great content of your own.
 Or, as a ‘sanity-check’ against your current content.
+I hope you enjoy.
+And if you think there’s anything missing, let me know!

 [UPDATE] Please use the link above to download the .pdf, the automatically generated pdfs below are pretty ugly!